 Now you can add the whipped cream on top of that and spread it out evenly over the filling.

-Lastly, add the crushed Reese’s peanut butter cups on top of the whipped cream.
+Lastly, add the chopped peanut butter cups on top of the whipped cream.

-Finally, either slice the pie and serve immediately, or store it in the fridge if you are planning on eating it later.
+Finally, either slice the pie and serve it immediately or store it in the fridge if you are planning on eating it later.

 How To Store Your Chocolate Peanut Butter Pie